This page is not by any authority. But you may find this article concise and useful! Confirm what is written here from other sources.

 - local side effects at the site of the injection in the arm — pain, swelling, tenderness / sensitivity, redness, itch, warmth and swollen armpit glands.

 - systemic side effects affecting the whole body — headache, fatigue, diarrhoea, chills and shiver, fever, pain in joint/s and / or muscle/s, nausea, ...
 These effects generally peaks within the first 24 hours after vaccination and lasts upto 2 days.
 For severe side effects seek medical attention.

 Even after taking vaccine we need to follow COVID-19 protocols.
-Chances of vaccinated people getting infected is not low, but the severity of illness (COVID-19) may be lower.
+Chances of vaccinated people getting infected is not low, but the severity of illness (COVID-19) will be lower.
 Lots of the vaccinated people may not become spreaders after getting infected.

 To achieve what is called a herd immunity, governments need to vaccinate more and more people.
 Common sense always don't hold true, but it seems that if the vaccines governments are choosing has lower efficacy than not only the rate of vaccination should be high but most of the people need to be vaccinated.

 When genetic material (building block) of a virus (or any organism) changes during replication we get a new mutant / variant of that virus (or that organism).
 When after mutation/s, behavior of a virus changes we get a new strain of that virus.

 Whether this novel Coronavirus is mutating faster than ordinary FLU viruses?
 Because of favorable conditions (mainly low temperature and lower humidity) generally we have more FLU cases in winter.

 Whether some mutants / variants of this novel Corona virus are more dangerous than the other mutants of it?
 Delta variant is now proven to be more contagious than the other variants!